 Your home is probably screaming ‘REMODEL’!
-You’ve wanted to do it for years but never got around to it.
-Maybe you were waiting for the perfect time, or you didn’t think you could afford it.
-Well, there’s no time like the present!
+You have wanted to do it for years, but never got around to it.
+Maybe you were waiting for the perfect time, or you did not think you could afford it.
+Well, there is no time like the present!
 Your Sacramento dream home starts here.

 A home remodel requires too many steps.
 While going directly to the more thrilling aspects like wall paints and flooring is appealing, a few fundamental ones must be completed first.